cearaa/cearaa/README.md

 # 👨🏻‍💻 About Me

 **Tárik Moussa Alma** • 18 y/o • Brazil 🇧🇷
+**I am a Systems Analysis and Development student at FIAP and an aspiring developer.
+I plan to pursue a career in cybersecurity in the future and I am always working to improve my skills.**
+**I am creative, confident, and currently looking for an internship opportunity.**
 > Passionate about technology, cybersecurity, and web development.
 ``` json
 {